scipy/scipy/docs/tutorial.rst

 Estimating Function Statistics and Displaying Data
 -----------------------------------------------------

-In this session, the engineer
-has a data set of geological data indicating the temperature at various depths in the ground.
-The data set is noisy and large.
-He wants to 1) get a feel for the data, and 2) estimate the average temperature.
+In this session, the geologist has a data set of data indicating the temperature at various depths in the ground.
+He wants to 1) get a visual feel for the data, and 2) estimate the average temperature.
 ::

-    # start up ipython for our examples.
-	$ ipython -pylab

-    # load the data from a text file
     In []: data_array = loadtxt('dataset1.txt')
     In []: shape(data_array)
     Out []: (12, 2)